Get your FREE store + Amazon business!

 Week 8

-Six hundred twelve dollars a month is not life-changing money.
-But it bought Diego the bike and bought Marisol back the sixth cafeteria shift she had been picking up every week.
-The credit card balance stopped climbing.
-Hector started sleeping past 7am on Sundays for the first time in eighteen months.
+Six hundred dollars a month is not life-changing money.
+But it bought Diego the bike and it bought Marisol back her Saturday.
+The card stopped growing, and Hector started sleeping past 7am on Sundays for the first time in eighteen months.

 Why most working-class men pick the wrong side hustle – and the whole trap

-There is a reason most working-class men cycle through three to six side hustles in two years and stay broke.
-It is not laziness or lack of skill.
-It is that the side hustle advice they encounter was built for someone with more free time, more capital, or more existing audience than a shift worker with kids actually has.
+There is a reason most working-class men try three to six side hustles in two years and stay broke.
+It is not laziness and it is not a lack of skill.
+The advice they follow was built for someone with more free time, more money, or more followers than a shift worker with kids actually has.

 Option